Assassin's Creed (video game): Plot

 As Altaïr eliminates each target, he discovers all nine are Templars who had conspired to retrieve the Apple, revealed to be a relic of a long-forgotten civilization said to possess god-like powers.
-He also comes to question the nature of Al Mualim's orders while slowly becoming more humble and wise and making amends with Malik.
+The Templars hoped to use the Apple to conquer the Holy Land in the name of peace, with each member being assigned a specific task to prepare the population for their eventual takeover.
+As he slowly learns more about the Templars' goals, Altaïr comes to question the nature of Al Mualim's orders while becoming more humble and wise and making amends with Malik.
 During his assassination attempt on Robert de Sablé, Altaïr is tricked with a decoy: a Templar named Maria Thorpe (Eleanor Noble).
-Maria reveals that de Sablé had anticipated the Assassins would come after him and went to negotiate an alliance between the Crusaders and Saracens against them.
+Maria reveals that Robert had anticipated the Assassins would come after him and went to negotiate an alliance between the Crusaders and Saracens against them.

-Sparing Maria's life, Altaïr confronts Robert in the camp of King Richard I (Marcel Jeannin) and exposes his crimes.
-Unsure of whom to believe, King Richard suggests a duel to determine the truth, remarking that God will decide the victor.
+Sparing Maria's life, Altaïr confronts Robert in the camp of King Richard I of England (Marcel Jeannin) and exposes his crimes.
+Unsure of whom to believe, Richard suggests a duel to determine the truth, remarking that God will decide the victor.
 After Altaïr mortally wounds him, Robert identifies Al Mualim as the final conspirator, revealing that the latter has betrayed both the Assassins and Templars to acquire the Apple.
-Altaïr returns to Masyaf, where Al Mualim has used the Apple to enthrall the population, as part of his plan to end the Crusade and all conflict in the world by imposing order by force.
+Altaïr returns to Masyaf, where Al Mualim has used the Apple to enthrall the population, as part of his plan to end the Crusade and all human conflict by eradicating free will.
 With the help of Malik and several Assassins brought for backup, Altaïr storms the citadel and confronts Al Mualim in the gardens, resisting the Apple's powers and killing his mentor.
 He then tries to destroy the artifact, but instead unlocks a map showing the locations of countless other Pieces of Eden around the world.

 In the present, the Assassins launch an unsuccessful attack on the Abstergo facility to rescue Desmond, resulting in most of them being killed.
 After completing Altaïr's memories, Vidic reveals to Desmond that Abstergo is a front for the modern-day Templars, seeking to find the remaining Pieces of Eden.
-With Desmond no longer useful, Vidic's superiors order him killed, but Lucy, who is implied to be an Assassin mole, convinces them to keep him alive for further testing.
-Desmond is left alone in his room, where he discovers strange drawings describing an upcoming catastrophic event.
+With Desmond having outlived his usefulness, Vidic's superiors order him killed, but Lucy, who is implied to be an Assassin mole, convinces them to keep him alive for further testing.
+Desmond is left alone in his room, where he discovers strange drawings written in blood describing an upcoming catastrophic event.